 |Performance and Analytical Cookies||This information is used to make sure our Services can cope with the volume of users, to help us correct errors in the Services and to measure use across our Services.
 These cookies help us understand if you have used our Services before so we can identify the number of unique users we receive.
 They also help us understand how long you spend using our Services and from where you have accessed the Services, so that we can improve the Services and learn about the most popular aspects of the Services.|

 |Retargeting or Advertising Cookies||We use third parties, for example, Google Analytics, to analyse statistical information from users of the Site.
 We might be able to associate such information with other information which we collect from you once we receive it from a third party.
 These cookies collect information about the pages you visit and also other information about other websites you visit.
 This information is only collected by reference to the cookie identifier that you are using.
 For more information visit http://www.youronlinechoices.com/uk/.|

-- Google Analytics: We use Google Analytics to understand how our Services perform and how you use them.
-To learn more about how Google processes your data, please visit https://www.google.com/policies/privacy/.
-To opt out of Google Analytics please visit https://tools.google.com/dlpage/gaoptout.
+- To learn more about how Google processes your data, please visit https://www.google.com/policies/privacy/.
+To opt out, please visit https://tools.google.com/dlpage/gaoptout.

-- Facebook: We use Facebook to advertise and market our services, and to enable our customers to market their services.
-To learn more about how Facebook uses your data please visit https://en-gb.facebook.com/help/325807937506242 or log on to you Facebook account and access your settings.
-To understand more about Facebook advertising please see https://www.facebook.com/about/ads.
+- To learn more about how Facebook uses your data please visit https://www.facebook.com/help/325807937506242/ or log on to your Facebook account and access your settings.
+To understand more about Facebook advertising please see here.

 If you reside in Europe, you have the right under certain circumstances: